Hougang: Transport

-Bus Interchange
+Bus interchange

 Hougang Central Bus Interchange

 Hougang Central Bus Interchange is a bus interchange serving the town of Hougang.
 It is located directly above Hougang MRT station.
-By 2030, Hougang Central Bus Interchange would be majorly renovated to accommodate the Cross Island Line section, and would become an Integrated Transport Hub in 2030.
+By 2030, Hougang Central Bus Interchange will be modernised to accommodate the Cross Island Line section, in addition to becoming an Integrated Transport Hub.

-Bus Depots
+Bus depots

 Hougang Bus Depot

 Hougang Bus Depot is an SBS Transit West District bus depot located in Hougang, Singapore.
 As of November 2014, the total fleet is 600 buses.
 Hougang Bus Depot started operations in 1983 when the north-east which is Hougang and Serangoon was developed and previously, all operations had been on Ang Mo Kio Bus Depot and Bedok Bus Depot respectively.

 Mass Rapid Transit stations

 Hougang MRT station

-Hougang MRT station is an underground Mass Rapid Transit (MRT) station on the North East line and Cross Island line in the Hougang planning area in Singapore.
+Hougang MRT station is an underground Mass Rapid Transit (MRT) station on the North East Line and Cross Island Line in the Hougang planning area in Singapore.
 Located within the Hougang Town Centre, the station is directly connected to Hougang Central Bus Interchange.
-This station will become an interchange station along the Cross Island line when the Cross Island line stage 1 opens in 2030.
+This station will become an interchange station along the Cross Island Line when Stage 1 of the Cross Island Line opens in 2030.

 Kovan MRT station

-Kovan MRT station is an underground Mass Rapid Transit (MRT) station on the North East line in Hougang planning area.
+Kovan MRT station is an underground Mass Rapid Transit (MRT) station on the North East Line in the Hougang planning area.
 With the opening of Kovan station, the former Hougang South Bus Interchange subsequently ceased operations in February 2004 and its services were transferred to Hougang Central Bus Interchange located next to Hougang MRT station.

 Tai Seng MRT station

-Tai Seng MRT station is an underground Mass Rapid Transit (MRT) station on the Circle line, situated on the boundary of Hougang planning area.
+Tai Seng MRT station is an underground Mass Rapid Transit (MRT) station on the Circle Line, situated on the boundary of Hougang planning area.
 Located along Upper Paya Lebar Road, Tai Seng station was named after and primarily serves the industrial clusters at Tai Seng, which in turn means 'big accomplishment' in Chinese.
 The name was first used on a rubber factory constructed in the area in 1917.